-This vehicle will be presented in November 2014, on the day of the official establishment of the brand, and introduced in the market in 2016.
+This vehicle was presented in November 2014, on the day of the official establishment of the brand, and introduced in to the market in 2016.

 Immediately after the launch of the company in 2014, several firms invested in NIO, including Baidu, Sequoia and Tencent.
 We recently published a full analysis of Baidu and of Tencent.
 Go check them out after this one!

-In October 2016, NIO announced to have been given an “Autonomous Vehicle Testing Permit” by the California DMV, to begin testing in public roads its vehicles.
+In October 2016, NIO announced to have been given an “Autonomous Vehicle Testing Permit” by the California DMV, to begin testing its vehicles on public roads.
 This would lead to the development and launch of vehicles with level-three and level-four autonomy.

-ES8 is a 7-seater premium electric SUV, with all aluminium alloy body and offers functionality, performance and upper-level lifestyle experience.
+ES8 is a 7-seater premium electric SUV, with an all aluminum-alloy body and offers functionality, performance and upper-level lifestyle experience.

 Early 2018 saw an interesting service being put to the market from NIO: battery swap stations, where clients can swap batteries to remove the need of a long charging time.
 The service is restricted to clients and for the ES8 model only.

 To seek funds needed for the further development of new models and the scaling of production, NIO filed for a $1.8 billion initial public offering on the New York Stock Exchange.

 During the annual “NIO Day” event in December 2018, another SUV was launched.
 This time the car is a high-performance 5-seater named ES6.
 Deliveries will start in June 2019.